Ground segment: Transmission and reception

 Signals to be uplinked to a spacecraft must first be extracted from ground network packets, encoded to baseband, and modulated, typically onto an intermediate frequency (IF) carrier, before being up-converted to the assigned radio frequency (RF) band.
 The RF signal is then amplified to high power and carried via waveguide to an antenna for transmission.
 In colder climates, electric heaters or hot air blowers may be necessary to prevent ice or snow buildup on the parabolic dish.

 Received ("downlinked") signals are passed through a low-noise amplifier (often located in the antenna hub to minimize the distance the signal must travel) before being down-converted to IF; these two functions may be combined in a low-noise block downconverter.
 The IF signal is then demodulated, and the data stream extracted via bit and frame synchronization and decoding.
 Data errors, such as those caused by signal degradation, are identified and corrected where possible.
 The extracted data stream is then packetized or saved to files for transmission on ground networks.
 Ground stations may temporarily store received telemetry for later playback to control centers, often when ground network bandwidth is not sufficient to allow real-time transmission of all received telemetry.
 They may support delay-tolerant networking.

 A single spacecraft may make use of multiple RF bands for different telemetry, command, and payload data streams, depending on bandwidth and other requirements.

 Passes

 The timing of passes, when a line of sight exists to the spacecraft, is determined by the location of ground stations, and by the characteristics of the spacecraft orbit or trajectory.
 The Space Network uses geostationary relay satellites to extend pass opportunities over the horizon.

 Tracking and ranging

 Ground stations must track spacecraft in order to point their antennas properly, and must account for Doppler shifting of RF frequencies due to the motion of the spacecraft.
 Ground stations may also perform automated ranging; ranging tones may be multiplexed with command and telemetry signals.
-Ground station tracking and ranging data are passed to the control center along with spacecraft telemetry, where they are often used in orbit determination.
+Ground station tracking and ranging data are passed to the control center along with spacecraft telemetry, where they are often used in orbit determination, which in turn may guide antenna pointing.